Dafar01/NU-ROUV/README.md

 ## Software
 The software implementation of both circuits and the machine learning pipeline are avaialble in the [Code](/Code) folder.

+## Demo
+Demo videos of the motors operating as well as a montage of the NU's functionalities is available in the [Videos](/Videos) folder.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.